Deadman (character)

 Deadman is a superhero appearing in American comic books published by DC Comics.
 Created by scripter Arnold Drake and artist Carmine Infantino, the character made his debut in Strange Adventures #205 (1967).
-He has been a frequent supporting character in several comic titles since the 1970's, as well as an occasional protagonist in numerous limited series.
-In his supporting roles, he is often joined as part of a superhero team, such as Justice League Dark.
+He has been a frequent supporting character in several comic titles since the 1970s, as well as an occasional protagonist in numerous limited series.
+In his supporting roles, he frequently serves as a member of superhero teams like the Justice League Dark and acts as a recurring, unseen agent for Batman.

 Deadman is the superhero persona of Boston Brand, an aerialist who performed at a circus until he was murdered in the middle of his act by an assassin with a hook prosthetic hand.
 His spirit was then reincarnated by the deity Rama Kushna so that he could take revenge on his killer.
 As a spirit, he is invisible to the mortal eye and has the abilities of flight, intangibility, and the possession of human bodies.
 Additionally, he has training in unarmed combat, acrobatics, and also practices in occultism.

 Deadman has been adapted into a variety of other media, including television, film, and video games.

 Publication history

 Creation

 Arnold Drake spoke on the development of Deadman and revealed the 1966 original concept sketch of the character, which was initially a muscular skeleton.
-Drake further stated, "They were looking for something to bolster a magazine that was about to die, and I came up with Deadman, and they were going to turn it down, [but] then they bought the idea, but decided to turn down the title, because they were afraid, that the board would not permit them to title [the comic Deadman], because of the comics code of authority, so I said you fight for that, it's a good title, they did and Deadman succeeded.
+Drake further stated, "They were looking for something to bolster a magazine that was about to die, and I came up with Deadman, and they were going to turn it down, [but] then they bought the idea, but decided to turn down the title, because they were afraid, that the board would not permit them to title [the comic Deadman], because of the Comics Code of Authority, so I said you fight for that, it's a good title, they did and Deadman succeeded.

 Drake later recalled in an interview, "So here I was in the middle of a Zen-Buddhist movement and I thought, 'Maybe I can use that for my main character.'"